The School & NYCB

 NYCB's 2016-17 apprentices

-Over the past 80 years, the School and NYCB have together transformed ballet in America.
-Alumni of first the School and then the Company have gone on to begin or direct other schools and companies, to choreograph new works and to stage the works of Balanchine, Robbins and Martins for companies worldwide.
+Over the past 85 years, the School and NYCB have together transformed ballet in America.
+Alumni of first the School and then the Company have gone on to begin or direct other schools and companies, to choreograph new works and to stage the works of Balanchine, Robbins and other notable choreographers for companies worldwide.
 As a result, dancers trained at the School of American Ballet today enjoy many choices when embarking on professional careers.
 Not only do a number of students join New York City Ballet each year, but others join leading dance companies around the country and the world.

 SAB and NYCB alumnus Helgi Tomasson Guest teaching at SAB during our 75th Anniversary Celebration.
 Tomasson has been Artistic Director of San Francisco Ballet since 1985.